Kyle Abeysinghe

-Kyle Abeysinghe OLY (born 4 February 2000) is a Sri Lankan national swimmer who has represented his country at several international competitions.
+Kyle Abeysinghe OLY (born 4 February 2000) is a Sri Lankan national swimmer who has represented Sri Lanka country at several international competitions.
 Domestically, Abeysinghe holds several national records, has been a national champion multiple times, and is a member of the Killer Whale Aquatic Club, coached by his father, Manoj Abeysinghe.
 At the 2017 Youth Commonwealth Games in Nassau, Bahamas, Abeysinghe won two silver medals in the 50m and 100m freestyle, becoming the only Sri Lankan swimmer to win an international medal at the Commonwealth level.
 Abeysinghe represented Sri Lanka at the 2024 Paris Olympic Games.

 Career

 His first time representing Sri Lanka was at the FINA Youth Programme in Doha, Qatar in 2014.
 Since then, he has represented Sri Lanka at the 2015 Junior World Swimming Championships held in Singapore, the 2016 South Asian Games held in Guwahati, India, where he won 4 medals: one gold, two silvers, and one bronze.
 Subsequently, he competed in the 2016 South Asian Aquatic Championships held in Colombo, Sri Lanka and the 2016 World Swimming Championships held in Windsor, Canada.
 At the 2016 South Asian Aquatic Championships he won 4 gold medals and 1 silver medal in his individual events.

 In addition, he helped Sri Lanka secure three gold medals and two silver medals in all five relays, bringing his medal tally to seven gold and three silver, tying his brother Matthew for most medals won.
 In Windsor, Abeysinghe broke two national records in the 200-meter Individual Medley (IM) and the 200-meter Freestyle.
 The 200m IM record was previously held by the 2012 London Olympian Heshan Unamboowe, and the 200m Freestyle record was held by his elder brother, Olympian Matthew Abeysinghe.

 At the 2017 Commonwealth Youth Games in Nassau, Bahamas, he won two silver medals in the 50m and 100m Freestyle events.
 He became one of the very few Sri Lankan athletes, and the only swimmer, to ever medal at a Commonwealth Games event.
 Just a few months later, Abeysinghe competed at the 2017 FINA World Junior Swimming Championships.
 In early 2018, Abeysinghe competed at the 2018 Commonwealth Games in Gold Coast, Australia.
 There, he was part of the 4x100 Freestyle Relay, the first Sri Lankan swimming relay team to ever make the final at the Commonwealth Games.
 Later that year, during the 2018 Asian Games in Jakarta, Indonesia, Abeysinghe swam the second-fastest 100m Freestyle by a Sri Lankan, behind only his elder brother, Matthew.
 Subsequently, Abeysinghe was selected to represent his country at the 2018 Summer Youth Olympics in Argentina, but due to medical reasons, he was unable to compete.
 In December 2018, Abeysinghe competed at the 2018 FINA World Swimming Championships (25 m) in Hangzhou, China.